MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/imestatus-function.md

 ## Return values

-The return values for the Japanese [locale](../../Glossary/vbe-glossary.md#locale) are as follows:
+The return values for the Japanese [locale](../../Glossary/vbe-glossary.md#locale) are as follows.

 |Constant|Value|Description|
 |:-----|:-----|:-----|